MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CloudCommunications/Microsoft.Graph.CloudCommunications.md

 Read-only.

 ### [Get-MgUserOnlineMeetingTranscriptContent](Get-MgUserOnlineMeetingTranscriptContent.md)
-A field representing the content of the transcript.
+A field that represents the content of the transcript.
 Read-only.

 ### [Get-MgUserOnlineMeetingVirtualAppointment](Get-MgUserOnlineMeetingVirtualAppointment.md)
 Get virtualAppointment from users

 ### [Get-MgUserPresence](Get-MgUserPresence.md)
-Set a presence status message for a user.
+Get a user's presence information.
-An optional expiration date and time can be supplied.

 ### [Invoke-MgAnswerCommunicationCall](Invoke-MgAnswerCommunicationCall.md)
 Enable a bot to answer an incoming call.